 Rodef Sholom’s religious school provides classes for students in grades pre-K-10.
 Bar/Bat Mitzvah and Confirmation students receive intensive instruction from the Rabbi.
 It offers local and regional Kadima and USY youth activities.

 The Gemillut Hassidim committee performs “acts of loving kindness,” assisting members who are ill, convalescing, or mourning.
 Transportation is available for members to attend services or activities.

-Men’s Club offers the opportunity to study with the Rabbi and participate in various social and fundraising events.
+We have an active Sisterhood and Men’s Club that participate in various social and fundraising events.

 Rodef Sholom Temple is committed to the creative integration of traditional Judaism and contemporary American life.
 Please visit or call to learn more.